jpcrowther-cloud/midi-command-studio-docs/docs/controller-compatibility.md

 ## MIDI Thru

 MIDI Thru requires a virtual MIDI port.
 When enabled, mapped controls trigger MIDI Command Studio actions and unmapped MIDI messages are sent to the virtual MIDI Thru port.

-## Compatibility Notes

-Do not assume every controller behaves the same way.
-If you publish controller notes, include:

-- Controller make and model
-- MIDI Command Studio version
-- Windows version
-- Connection type
-- Hardware MIDI mode, if relevant
-- Controls tested
-- Feedback behavior, if tested
-- Any setup notes needed for reliable use